“Collaboration is key to success, so we value and encourage your questions. Ask away!”

 When should I bring my child for the first visit?

 The earlier you start, the more comfortable your children will be with their dentist.
 We plan your child’s visit based on the information you give us.
 Some kids are absolutely fine to hop right up in the chair and get a cleaning right from the get go.
-Others are a little more hesitant and allow us to take baby steps to work up to a full cleaning.
-Maybe we start by counting their teeth; next we’ll examine the tools we use; and so on.
+Others are a little more hesitant and allow us to take baby steps to work up a full cleaning.
+Maybe we start by counting their teeth; and so on.
 We love when parents bring their kids in to watch them get their teeth cleaned as well.
 They learn best from watching you in action!